-- to ensure that legislation reflects sponsors' policy intentions and is legally effective; - to work collaboratively with sponsors in drafting legislation; and - to ensure that drafting standards and conventions are applied consistently.
+- to ensure that legislation reflects sponsors' policy intentions and is legally effective; - to work collaboratively with sponsors in drafting legislation.

-Each of these elements is reflected in one performance criterion.
+These elements are reflected in one performance criterion each.

 Feedback on performance in relation to drafting Bills and instruments for performance criteria 1.1 and 1.2 is collected using Survey Monkey surveys that are sent to instructors after a Bill is introduced, or an instrument is made.